hbr/Lambda-Calculus/computability/computability.md

 Definition:

-> A village has the *barber* property if there is a barber in the village which shaves of men in the village which do not shave themself.
+> A village has the *barber* property if there is a barber in the village who shaves all the men in the village who do not shave themselves.

 Theorem: